sbraford/vagrant-xenial64-rails5-postgresql/README.md

 sudo su - postgres
 vi /etc/postgresql/9.5/main/pg_hba.conf
 # search for peer, change "local all postgres peer" to "local all postgres md5" or on local vagrant "local all all trust"

+createuser vagrant -s --pwprompt
+# You can just leave the password blank unless you're concerned about security.

 exit
 ```